Paul Hindemith: Music

 Hindemith wrote Gebrauchsmusik (Music for Use)—compositions intended to have a social or political purpose and sometimes written to be played by amateurs.
 The concept was inspired by Bertolt Brecht.
-An example of this is his Trauermusik (Funeral Music), written in January 1936.
-Hindemith was preparing the London premiere of Der Schwanendreher when he heard news of the death of George V. He quickly wrote this piece for solo viola and string orchestra in tribute to the late king, and the premiere was given that same evening, the day after the king's death.
+An example of this is Hindemith's Trauermusik (Funeral Music), written in January 1936.
+He was preparing the London premiere of his viola concerto Der Schwanendreher when he heard news of the death of George V. He quickly wrote Trauermusik for solo viola and string orchestra in tribute to the late king, and the premiere was given that same evening, the day after the king's death.
 Other examples of Hindemith's Gebrauchsmusik include: